jgm/pandoc/server/pandoc-server.md

 `text` (string)

-:   the document to be converted.
+:   The document to be converted.
 Note:
     if the `from` format is binary (e.g., `epub` or `docx`), then `text` should be a base64 encoding of the document.

 `from` (string, default `"markdown"`)

-:   the input format, possibly with extensions, just as it is
+:   The input format, possibly with extensions, just as it is
     specified on the pandoc command line.

 `to` (string, default `"html"`)

-:   the output format, possibly with extensions, just as it is
+:   The output format, possibly with extensions, just as it is
     specified on the pandoc command line.

 `wrapText` (`"auto"|"preserve"|"none"`)

-:   text wrapping option: either `"auto"` (automatic
+:   Text wrapping option: either `"auto"` (automatic
     hard-wrapping to fit within a column width), `"preserve"` (insert newlines where they are present in the source), or `"none"` (don't insert any unnecessary newlines at all).

 `columns` (integer, default 72)

-:   column width (affects text wrapping and calculation of
+:   Column width (affects text wrapping and calculation of
     table column widths in plain text formats)

 `standalone` (boolean, default false)

-:   if true, causes a standalone document to be produced, using
+:   If true, causes a standalone document to be produced, using
     the default template or the custom template specified using `template`.
 If false, a fragment will be produced.

 `template` (string)

-:   string contents of a document template (see Templates in
+:   String contents of a document template (see Templates in
     `pandoc(1)` for the format).

 `tabStop` (integer, default 4)

-:   tab stop (spaces per tab).
+:   Tab stop (spaces per tab).

 `indentedCodeClasses` (array of strings)

-:   list of classes to be applied to indented Markdown code blocks.
+:   List of classes to be applied to indented Markdown code blocks.

 `abbreviations` (array of strings)

-:   list of strings to be regarded as abbreviations when
+:   List of strings to be regarded as abbreviations when
     parsing Markdown.
 See `--abbreviations` in `pandoc(1)` for details.

 `defaultImageExtension` (string)

-:   extension to be applied to image sources that lack extensions
+:   Extension to be applied to image sources that lack extensions
     (e.g. `".jpg"`).

 `trackChanges` (`"accept"|"reject"|"all"`)

-:   specifies what to do with insertions, deletions, and
+:   Specifies what to do with insertions, deletions, and
     comments produced by the MS Word "Track Changes" feature.
 Only affects docx input.

 `stripComments` (boolean, default false)

-:   causes HTML comments to be stripped in Markdown or Textile
+:   Causes HTML comments to be stripped in Markdown or Textile
     source, instead of being passed through to the output format.

 `citeproc` (boolean, default false)

-:   causes citations to be processed using citeproc.
+:   Causes citations to be processed using citeproc.
 See
     Citations in `pandoc(1)` for details.

 `citeMethod` (`"citeproc"|"natbib"|"biblatex"`)

-:   determines how citations are formatted in LaTeX output.
+:   Determines how citations are formatted in LaTeX output.

 `tableOfContents` (boolean, default false)

-:   include a table of contents (in supported formats).
+:   Include a table of contents (in supported formats).

 `tocDepth` (integer, default 3)

-:   depth of sections to include in the table of contents.
+:   Depth of sections to include in the table of contents.

 `numberSections` (boolean, default false)

-:   automatically number sections (in supported formats).
+:   Automatically number sections (in supported formats).

 `numberOffset` (array of integers)

-:   offsets to be added to each component of the section number.
+:   Offsets to be added to each component of the section number.
     For example, `[1]` will cause the first section to be numbered "2" and the first subsection "2.1"; `[0,1]` will cause the first section to be numbered "1" and the first